elijah-team/ema-notes/nits/nits.md

   - (work is progressing...)

+  - gmaven, maven-model.jar, im sure others

-41. theres a couple different ways to express things in scala.
+41. "theres a couple different ways to express things in scala."

   - and a lot of other ones, too -- reflecting on how much is necessary to accomplish out goals.

-42. youtube is my netflix (aka $9 a month)
+42. [SEMI-SOLVED] youtube is my netflix (aka $9 a month)

 43. youtube app is like elevated, a little bit of everything for everybody

     - kind of unfocused

     - hope they figure it out.

 44. they are persistent with conversion attempts, even when you ask them not to be

+  - poTest?

+  - rust and other elements?

 45. their recommendations can be inaccurate (also spotify)